 In order to exist, we need to work with banking partners in the USA.
 These partners process our payments and help us handle chargebacks and issues that may arise with credit cards and the banks that we interact with on behalf of our creators.

 They associate pornography and graphic adult content with high levels of risk.
 That translates most commonly into fraudulent purchases of NSFW products and high rates of chargebacks in the form of awkward "mistaken" purchases that appear on family or business credit card statements.

-All that said, adult-themed, adult-oriented, and NSFW products are objectively more risky to sell than other digital products because Gumroad and our banking partners incur higher rates of loss on these sales than we do on other digital products.
+All that said, adult-themed, adult-oriented, and NSFW products are objectively riskier to sell than other digital products because Gumroad and our banking partners incur higher rates of loss on these sales than on other digital products.

 If you are selling NSFW products on Gumroad and your account has a chargeback rate higher than 1% per volume, or we see signs of fraud on your sales, we are still required by our banking agreements to suspend your account.
 This has nothing to do with the content of your products - if your account is suspended for these reasons, we are simply following the directives of our banking partners.